sigp/lighthouse/book/src/help_bn.md

         --logfile-max-size <SIZE>
             The maximum size (in MB) each log file can grow to before rotating.
 If set to 0, background file logging is disabled. [default: 200]
+        --malicious-withhold-count <malicious-withhold-count>
+            TESTING ONLY do not use this

         --max-skip-slots <NUM_SLOTS>
             Refuse to skip more than this many slots when processing an attestation.
 This prevents nodes on minority forks from wasting our time and disk space, but could also cause unnecessary consensus failures, so is